 [Decent views from the glacier near the ridge, looking back towards Quill Peak left of center and down at Conical at right. ++]

-[Quill Peak is pretty impressive with PITA Peak acting all colorful in the foreground - trying to hide its true nature.]
+[Quill Peak is pretty impressive with Porcupine NE2 acting all colorful in the foreground - trying to hide its true nature as a PITA!]

-[The smoke clears out a bit and gives us some distant views - this is Mount Noyes at left and Quill Peak at right.
+[The smoke clears out a bit and gives us some distant views - this is Mount Noyes at left and Quill Peak at right with Porcupine Peak in between.
 We approached from below Noyes and have already ascended and returned from Quill.
 As you can see - this is a long bloody day. ++]

 [Saving Conical for last means the easiest terrain can be done in an exhausted state.
 But it's still elevation and distance, despite it's ease.
 Here Phil is ascending the first of two peaks on route to Conical - both of which are higher than Conical just to keep things silly.]